 The World's Biggest Market

-Forex is the largest financial market on Earth — over $7.5 trillion traded every day.
+Forex is the largest financial market on Earth.
+Over $7.5 trillion traded every day.
 It runs 24/5, from Sydney to New York, with no central exchange.

 💱